proprowataya/calc4/README.md

     ```

-It is hard to describe this behavior in Markdown, so please try it on your machine.
-When the ```--dump``` option is specified, the Calc4 REPL displays internal representations of the given code.
+It is hard to demonstrate this in Markdown, so please try it on your machine.
+When the `--dump` option is specified, the Calc4 REPL displays internal representations of the given code.
 This information is useful for understanding optimizations.

 ## Conclusion

-As you can see from this README, Calc4 is far from a practical programming language.
-It is some kind of [Esoteric programming languages (esolang)](https://en.wikipedia.org/wiki/Esoteric_programming_language).
-Calc4 was developed with the motivation that designing an original programming language is a lot of fun.
+As this README shows, Calc4 is far from a practical programming language.
+It is a kind of [esoteric programming language (esolang)](https://en.wikipedia.org/wiki/Esoteric_programming_language).
+Calc4 was developed out of the belief that designing an original programming language is a lot of fun.

 ## Copyright